matsengrp/gctree/README.md

 ## QUICK START

 ### inference
-- *input file*: `FASTA` file containing a sequence for each observed individual/cell, and an additional sequence containing the ancestral genotype of all observed sequences (used for outgroup rooting).
+- *input file*: `FASTA` or `PHYLIP` file containing a sequence for each observed individual/cell, and an additional sequence containing the ancestral genotype of all observed sequences (used for outgroup rooting).
 - *run inference*:
-    `scons --inference --outdir=<output directory path> --fasta=<input FASTA file> --naiveID=<id of ancestral sequence in FASTA file>`
+    `scons --inference --outdir=<output directory path> --input=<input FASTA or PHYLIP file> --naiveID=<id of ancestral sequence in input file>`
 - *description of inference output files*: After the inference pipeline has completed, the output directory will contain the following output files:
-    - `<input fasta file>.idmap`: text file mapping collapsed sequenced ids to cell ids from the original input file
+    - `<input file>.idmap`: text file mapping collapsed sequenced ids to cell ids from the original input file
-    - `<input fasta file>.counts`: text file mapping collapsed sequenced ids to their abundances
+    - `<input file>.counts`: text file mapping collapsed sequenced ids to their abundances
-    - `<input fasta file>.phylip`: phylip alignment file of collapsed sequences for computing parsimony trees
+    - `<input file>.phylip`: phylip alignment file of collapsed sequences for computing parsimony trees
     - `dnapars/`: directory of parsimony tree output from PHYLIP's dnapars
     - `gctree.inference.*.svg`: rendered tree images for each of the parsimony trees
     - `gctree.inference.abundance_rank.pdf`: histogram of genotype abundances